microsoft/prompt-engineering/docs/index.md

 ![Copilot completion example](/images/01-copilot-add-two-numbers.png)

 So how can you apply the power of models like Codex in your applications?
 An example like the one above is simple and easy for Codex to generate.
 For custom applications, you may need to craft the prompt to better describe your problem.
 This includes giving Codex examples to help tell it what you are looking for.
-This is called *prompt engineering*.
 The rest of this article shows you examples and techniques in prompt engineering to help you get the code you want.

 ## Tell It: Guide the Model with a High Level Task Description
 You saw above how you can *tell* Codex what you want and it will generate it.
 Codex is amazingly capable at generating code.
 The *quality* of its completions depends a lot on what you tell it to do.